wendehals/bricks-cli/docs/commands.md

     Available Commands:
-    max         Calculates the maximum quantity of each part of at least two collections merge       Merges the parts of a collection by their color or by their variant
-    sort        Sorts the parts of a collection by their number subtract    Subtracts one collection of parts from another sum         Sums up the parts of multiple collections
+    max         Calculates the maximum quantity of each part of at least two collections sort        Sorts the parts of a collection by their number subtract    Subtracts one collection of parts from another sum         Sums up the parts of multiple collections